-Nikolas ‘Nikolaus’ De Jesus Cruz Instagram Photos: Alleged Shooter Used AR-15 Gun In Valentine’s Day Massacre
+Nicolas Cruz Instagram Photos: Alleged Shooter Used AR-15 Style Gun In Valentine’s Day School Shooting

 In the hours following the tragic shooting at Marjory Stoneman Douglas High School in Parkland, Florida, a common theme began to emerge on social media with people calling it the Valentine’s Day massacre.
 The Florida school shooting suspect has been named as Nicolas Cruz, according to the Miami Herald.
 With a full name of Nicolas De Jesus Cruz, it appeared that the alleged shooter spelled his name as Nikolas on Instagram.
-On the official Broward County Sheriff’s Office Twitter account as seen below, Nikolaus is the correct spelling of his name, although several different ways have been reported.
+The official Broward County Sheriff’s Office Twitter account spelled his name as Nikolaus, although several different spellings have been reported.

 The publication reports that Cruz is 19-years-old.
-CNN footage showed Nicolas wearing a hospital gown as he was escorted out of a police vehicle by authorities.
+CNN footage showed the suspected shooter wearing a hospital gown as he was escorted out of a police vehicle by authorities.

 According to math teacher Jim Gard, Cruz was a former student of the school who “wasn’t allowed on campus with a backpack on him.”
 As reported by the Boston Globe, there were “numerous” fatalities, with CNN reporting a death toll of at least 17 people as of this writing.
-The network reports that Cruz used an AR-15 style type of weapon in the attack, with the military assault type of rifle likely allowing the shooter to pop off 30 rounds in one magazine and with a long barrel that allows shooters to shoot with accuracy.
+The network reports that Cruz used an AR-15 style type of weapon in the attack.

 The official Broward County Sheriff’s Office Twitter account has been tweeting updates about the school shooting, which occurred on Wednesday, February 14, including updates about staging areas and other locations where parents and the media can get information.
 The Twitter account noted that Nicolas was taken into custody at 4:11 p.m.